 “As one might expect there is a great deal of righteous anger here but there’s also a great deal of humanity, a surprising dollop of humour and a more than intermittent flash of hope.
 These young women are all very interesting characters and the stories they don’t so much tell as speak around or allude to are filled with details about family, environment and life that repeatedly score with the reader by being individual and completely convincing.
 This collection spoke to me in the same way a lot of really good plays can speak to me, through a group of fascinating characters who had affecting stories to tell.
 I knew I was reading poetry but somehow felt as if I was reading drama as well.

 Equally fascinating as the language in this book is the space between the language- there are gaps between words, odd placement to some of the lines and brave spaces of white occupying the largest part of certain pages to indicate lapses or alternations in thought and speech.
 As a man who’s made his living writing dialogue for all sorts of media I know very well how the most difficult thing for the writer to indicate, for actors or the reader, are those spaces in communication where nothing is being said.
 In the theatre it’s often indicated by the words BEAT or PAUSE.
 In film or television the writer devises a bit of business or the description of a changing facial expression to indicate the character has something happening internally that can’t really be expressed externally through words; things like allowing a thought to be processed, a decision to be made, searching for the next word or phrase, trying to suppress a sudden urge to do something emotional or physical or even those strange “white noise” moments we can have in our brain when we can’t really explain what’s been going on in our head at all.
 In a normal conversation these moments can last anywhere from a nanosecond to several long minutes.

-~ Brad Fraser, author of award winning plays including Unidentified Human Remains and the True Nature of Love, Poor Super Man, True Love Lies
+–Brad Fraser, Author of award-winning plays, including Unidentified Human Remains and the True Nature of Love, Poor Superman and True Love Lies